 They have amazing specials.
-The week my daughter got engaged, mangos were 49 cents and pineapples were 99 cents.
+The week my daughter got engaged, mangoes were 49 cents and pineapples were 99 cents.
 Perfect, we had great fruit for the vort.
-Bags of iceberg lettuce (with a Star-K hechsher) are between 69 and 99 cent.
-Can’t be beat.
+Bags of iceberg lettuce (with a Star-K hechsher) are between 69 and 99 cents.
+Can’t be beaten.

 Summertime and BBQ Season

-Sugar cones are 1.19; sliced pickles 1.29; a 20 ounce container of mustard is 59 cents.
-You can find olives, watermelon, topamax generic dips like chummus, guacamole, frozen fruit bars at super low prices.
+Sugar cones are 1.19; sliced pickles 1.29; a 20-ounce container of mustard is 59 cents.
+You can find olives, watermelon, dips like chummus, guacamole, frozen fruit bars at super low prices.
 Frozen french fries and potato puffs are priced at $1.65.
 And that pizza dough for less than a dollar!